 - 13.1.
 Our school operates safer recruitment procedures as per KCSIE 2024 part 3 (full details are outlined in the separate Staff Recruitment Policy) including required pre-appointment checks on teaching and non-teaching staff, volunteers, proprietor, supply staff, staff of contractors and other individuals working with or nearby children.
 In accordance with the full requirements of the SCR before starting work and the details of these checks are recorded.
 The SCR of appointments is rigorously maintained.
 All employees, proprietor, supply staff, volunteers and others working within the school are checked.
 Checks are recorded in the SCR by reference to the usual considerations such as role, frequency, supervision, payment and employment by another organisation. - 13.2.
 Through risk assessments, the school also ensures that appropriate checks have been made upon the staff of other organisations working with our children on external trips and visits. - 13.3.
 Visitors and visiting speakers: Appropriate safeguarding and prevent duty checks upon visiting speakers and other visitors will be made and recorded in a 'Visiting Speakers Risk Assessment'.
 All visitors and visiting speakers will be required to undergo an identity check on arrival and wear a visitor's badge.
 They will not be allowed unsupervised access to children.
 All visitors must sign in on arrival, following instructions using the electronic system and print out their badge which they must wear and sign out on departure and are escorted whilst on School premises by a member of staff or appropriately vetted volunteer.
-Unidentified visitors will be challenged by staff or reported to the Headteacher or School Office.
-Visiting speakers should share their presentation with the teacher who has invited them to school 48 hours prior to the visit.
-This is to ensure that the content of the presentation does not undermine the ethos of the school or is in conflict with FBV and the Prevent strategy. - 13.4.
+Unidentified visitors will be challenged by staff or reported to the Headteacher or School Office. - 13.4.
 We have protocols for ensuring that any visiting speakers whether invited by staff or by the children themselves, are suitable and appropriately supervised.
 This will if appropriate, include a barred list check and internet search.
 At Saint Christina's, speakers are never left alone with children.